Kibika/Causal_Inference/README.md

 The resulting graph from this analysis is shown at the end of this README.

 The Bayesian network, fitted using the "training" script.
-The network train on discretized data, the data is discretized using the "discretizing" script.
-The network learns the condition probabilities of the nodes of the graph and uses this for prediction.
+The network trains on discretized data, the data is discretized using the "discretizing" script.
+The network learns the conditional probabilities of the nodes of the graph and uses this for prediction.
 The Bayesian network achieves the metrics below.

 Recall: 0.87